sdnydude/dhg-core4/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug in DHG Core 4
+about: Report a problem in DHG Core 4
-title: "[BUG] "
 labels: bug
-assignees: ""
 ---

+## Description
-## Describe the bug
+Describe the bug clearly.

-A clear and concise description of what the bug is.

-## To Reproduce

-Steps to reproduce the behavior:
+## Steps to Reproduce

-1. Go to '...'
+1. ...
-2. Run '...'
+2. ...
-3. See error '...'

-## Expected behavior
+## Expected

-A clear and concise description of what you expected to happen.

-## Screenshots / Logs

-If applicable, add screenshots or relevant logs.
+What should have happened?

 ## Environment
 - OS:
-- Docker version:
+- Docker:
-- Branch / commit:
+- Version:

 ## Additional context

-Add any other context about the problem here.